Taxel/PlexTraktSync/README.md

 ## Setup

-To setup this on your own machine, first clone or download this repo.
+To setup this project on your own machine, clone or download this repo, and then:

 * Windows - Run setup.bat and follow the prompts.

-* Linux / MacOS - Assuming you have Python installed, use the files in the data folder to complete these steps:
+* Linux / MacOS - Use the files in the data folder to complete these steps:

+If you don't have it already, install [Python]: http://www.python.com/

 This should install the required Python packages:
 ```